Our Vision for English

 This year we will be holding some family reading sessions.
 As a school, we believe support from home plays a vital part in ensuring that your child is a happy and confident reader and writer.
 Reading with your child and as a family is a special time, where you can foster a love for reading and books that can last a lifetime!
 These will provide you with the opportunity to read with your child(ren) and their friends.
 We will provide a wide range of books for you to choose from.
 Remember you can also bring your own favourite book(s) from home to share with your child(ren).
 The children are also welcome to bring in their favourite books from home to share and read .

 Phonics and Spelling

 Children are supported to blend letters and to read and segment words to spell accurately and confidently across each age range.
-A variety of schemes and resources are followed alongside the statutory curriculum objectives (for Early Years, KS1 and KS2).
+At St Peter’s we follow the Twinkl Phonics scheme alongside the statutory curriculum objectives (for Early Years, KS1 and KS2).
 Consolidation and extension activities are used where required.
 Where possible a practical and investigative approach is adopted.
 Assessments are carried out regularly to identify next steps in learning.
 This approach gives the children the skills and the self-assurance to spell fluently and with increasing confidence, empowering them to become independent learners.

 In Early Years children enjoy dough disco and funky fingers activities to improve fine muscle control.
 The movements develop children’s fine and gross motor dexterity, hand-eye coordination and self-esteem.
-When children are taught to form individual letters a pre-cursive style is used.
-As soon as digraphs and trigraphs are taught children are shown how to join their letters.
+When children are taught to form individual letters a pre-cursive style is used when appropriate.
+As soon as digraphs and trigraphs are taught children are shown how to join their letters when they are ready to do so.
 This approach is linked to and supports good spelling.

 Writing Opportunities in School